ridz-shothikai/eg-dg/memory-bank/systemPatterns.md

     *   The backend API returns a `ReadableStream` to the frontend.
     *   The frontend reads the stream and updates the UI incrementally.
     *   The backend saves the full conversation to MongoDB after the stream completes.
-7.  **BoM/BoQ Generation:** The backend API route downloads relevant diagrams from GCS, uses Gemini for analysis (potentially including OCR), formats the result, creates a temporary PDF, uploads it to GCS, and returns a signed URL via SSE.
+7.  **BoM/BoQ Generation:**
+    *   The backend API route downloads relevant diagrams from GCS.
+    *   Uses Gemini for analysis (potentially including OCR) to generate report content in HTML format.
+    *   **Cleans the generated HTML** to remove extraneous formatting (e.g., Markdown code fences) added by Gemini.
+    *   Creates a temporary PDF from the cleaned HTML using Puppeteer.
+    *   Uploads the temporary PDF to GCS.
+    *   Returns a signed URL for the PDF via Server-Sent Events (SSE).
-8.  **Compliance Check:** Similar flow to BoM generation, but uses compliance rules and specific prompts for Gemini analysis.
+8.  **Compliance Check:**
+    *   Similar flow to BoM generation, but uses compliance rules and specific prompts for Gemini analysis to generate an HTML report.
+    *   **Cleans the generated HTML** to remove extraneous formatting (e.g., Markdown code fences) added by Gemini.
+    *   Creates a temporary PDF from the cleaned HTML using Puppeteer.
+    *   Uploads the temporary PDF to GCS.
+    *   Returns a signed URL for the PDF via Server-Sent Events (SSE).
 9.  **Version Comparison:** The backend compares metadata and potentially visual representations (requiring further definition) of two diagram versions stored in MongoDB/GCS.
 10. **Knowledge Hub:** Leverages MongoDB's search capabilities (potentially Atlas Search for NLP queries) to query historical project data.